-The conflict in Yemen has been raging on for nearly half a decade since Saudi Arabia, along with the help of other Gulf powers and the US and UK, intervened in the political situation of the country.
+The conflict in Yemen has been raging on for over half a decade since Saudi Arabia, along with the help of other Gulf powers and the US and UK, intervened in the political situation of the country.
 The US and UK have readily supplied the Saudi forces despite clear evidence of mass civilian casualties and purposeful starvation of the Yemeni populace akin to genocide.
 CAPA is dedicated to pressuring lawmakers to end our arms sales to Saudi Arabia and negotiate a peaceful conclusion to the conflict.

 “An estimated 130 Yemeni children are dying every day of malnutrition and disease.”